Cape Town, South Africa - For almost two years now, the chattering classes have been deliberating the killing of Reeva Steenkamp.

-In other instances, according to the addict, police officers took justice into their own hands.
+In other instances, the former Mongrel described how police officers took justice into their own hands.

 "I also got arrested for some things.
 But I just got choked, shocked [with a taser gun], hit, and then they let me go.
 They didn't let the case go on because they know what I am - I'm a Mongrel."

 Requests for comment from South African authorities were not answered by publication time.